 Food as Payment

-Many of the behaviors we want our dogs to do are not top of the list for the dog.
+Many of the behaviors we want our dogs to do are not top of the list for your dog.
+That’s why using food as payment is key to your success.
 Teaching them particular behaviors such as walking without pulling on the leash, or calling them away from a fabulous wrestling match with their pals, or requesting that they don’t sniff a dead bird may prove to be challenging for anyone who does not work to install an interest in their dog to engage with them.

 Many of the behaviors we want our dogs to do are not top of the list for them!